justbenzo/logic-pro-discord-rpc/README.md

 Use the menu-bar checkbox **“Start at Login”** to enable or disable launching automatically when you log in.

-(This is per-user and can be changed anytime.)

 ---

 ## Build from Source (Advanced)